ma-ji/amgps/_pages/assignments.md

 ## 3.1 Learning plan proposal

 You are responsible to develop an actionable and feasible learning plan.
-There is no required structure of the plan, but it should meet the following criteria:
+There is no required structure of the plan, but it should have the following contents:

 1. Be concrete about your overall learning goals.
 2. Break down your overall goals into specific and actionable items.
 3. The plan should cover the major themes of our weekly sessions.
+Your plan does not need to synchronize with our weekly topics.
 4. A feasible timeline.
 5. A concrete plan for assessing your performance.
-6. Maximum length 2 pages, use the space efficiently.
+6. Maximum length 2 pages, use the space efficiently and keep your plan concise.

 You can share learning plans with others.
 You can even assemble learning groups.
 But this is NOT a group assignment, and you will be assessed individually.